 But this is not the sole purpose of gridlines.
 You can also turn it on and use it as a marker to achieve a consistent measurement every time you take photos of your jewelry.

-Does your jewelry design feature intricate patterns, texture, and details?
+Does your jewelry design feature intricate patterns, textures, and details?

 Don’t neglect the tiny details as often it is the tiny details that tell the story.
 It shows your creativity and craftsmanship while allowing viewers to experience your product image in a way that they rarely experience.

-There are many ways to doing a detail shot.
-You can use a macro lens, create layers to add depth in your image and stimulate interest in your viewer, or simply capture a non-close-up shot that emphasizes a detail through amazing composition.
+There are many ways of doing a detail shot.
+You can use a macro lens, create layers to add depth to your image and stimulate interest in your viewer, or simply capture a non-close-up shot that emphasizes a detail through amazing composition.
 Remember, not all detail shots have to be an extra close-up shot of your subject, but always train your eye to think visually.